jamesec/jamesec.github.io/o/hippo.md

 You understand?

-Reuben Feffer: {long pause} I’m gonna kill you!
+Reuben Feffer: [long pause] I’m gonna kill you!

 ## My comments
 As I understand it, the idea is to be authentic to yourself and with others.